I'm a paragraph. Click here to add your own text and edit me. It's easy.

 Electric trikes are common vehicles in 2048

-Merchandising logo for hero's band
+Merchandising logo for the hero's band

 Art for a single by the hero's band